Author, Mum to two fabulous boys & Meniere's slave. Soon to be PhD student. Changing the world in my own way to make it a better place for everyone.

-Shortlisted for the 2nd consecutive year for a UK Blog Award
+Shortlisted 2 consecutive years for a UK Blog Award

 Friday, 11 July 2014

 I am dedicating this blog to my two children, Wes and Lucas.